holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.1 Roles

-The Organization’s Partners will typically perform work for the Organization by acting in one or more explicitly defined Roles.
-A **_“Role”_** is an organizational construct with a descriptive name and one or more of the following:
+The Organization’s Partners will typically perform the work of the Organization while acting in explicitly defined Roles.
+A **_“Role”_** has a descriptive name and one or more of the following:

 - **(a)** a **_“Purpose”_**, which is a capacity, potential, or unrealizable goal that the Role will pursue or express on behalf of the Organization.
 - **(b)** one or more **_“Domains”_**, which are things the Role may exclusively control and regulate as its property, on behalf of the Organization.